Stormix/TheVault/1. Projects/Clockwork/Clockwork.md

 # Clockwork - a game engine from scratch

-The goal of this project is to build a game engine, I still don't know what it needs to do, but will update the project README as things progress.
+The goal of this project is to build a game engine, I still don't know what it needs to do, but will update this README as things progress.

 ## Guide: